Jinash-Rouniyar/Jinash-Rouniyar/README.md

 ## Hi there, I'm Jinash👋
 I'm an aspiring software developer passionate about building products harnessing the power of AI.
-My most recent achievements include winning first prize in the AI Category at the Hacklytics & HackGT 2024 event.
+My most recent achievements include winning first prize in build with Chroma Category at CalHacks 11.0 & AI Category at the Hacklytics & HackGT 2024 event.
 I'm currently leading the development of a nursing simulation project as part of my research assistantship in the AI2 Lab.

 ![](https://komarev.com/ghpvc/?username=Jinash-Rouniyar&label=PROFILE+VIEWS&color=blue&style=plastic)